VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	pushable = true,
 	-- Allows players, & other mobs to push the mob.

+	animation =
-	animation'		holds a table containing animation names and settings for use with mesh models: Using '_loop = false' setting will stop any of the animations from looping. 'speed_normal' is used for animation speed for compatibility with some older mobs.
+	-- holds a table containing animation names and settings for use with mesh models: Using '_loop = false' setting will stop any of the animations from looping. 'speed_normal' is used for animation speed for compatibility with some older mobs.
 	{
 		stand_start = 10,
 		--start frame for when mob stands still.